 The dose should be adjusted to the intensity of the pain and the sensitivity of the individual patient.
 The lowest effective dose for analgesia should generally be selected.
-The total daily dose of 400 mg active substance should not be exceeded, except in special circumstances.
-Unless otherwise prescribed, Tramadol Hydrochloride capsules should be administered as follows:
+The total daily dose of 400 mg tramadol hydrochloride should not be exceeded, except in special clinical circumstances.

+Unless otherwise prescribed, Tramadol hydrochloride 50 mg/ml solution for injection or infusion should be administered as follows:

-Adults and adolescents over 12 years
+Adults and adolescents above the age of 12 years: